-In order for the ACMP to fulfil its objectives, sub-committees were constituted with representatives from all the member companies to discuss, prioritise and act on the various shared issues that face the members.
+In order for the ACMP to fulfil its objectives, sub-committees were constituted in previous years with representatives from all the member companies to discuss, prioritise and act on the various shared issues that face the members.
 This has the additional benefit of technical knowledge sharing and collaboration between the member companies.